Gowtham0891/project2final/project/dr_template.md

 |------------|-------------------|------------------------------------------------------------------------|-----------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------|
 | Asset name | Brief description | AWS size eg. t3.micro (if applicable, not all assets will have a size) | Number of nodes/replicas or just how many of a particular asset | Identify if this asset is deployed to DR, replicated, created in multiple locations or just stored elsewhere |

+### Descriptions
+More detailed descriptions of each asset identified above.

 S3 bucket - one in us-east-2 and another in us-west-1 used to store terraform code data and RDS data thats been Deployed

 Ubuntu-Web - Web Front end EC2 insstances of t3.micro each region will have three EC2 instances one for us-east-2 as primary and three in us-west-1 as secondary.